What is cloud computing?

 Types of cloud computing

 First, you need to determine the type of cloud deployment, or cloud computing architecture, that your cloud services will be implemented on.
 There are three different ways to deploy cloud services: on a public cloud, private cloud, or hybrid cloud.
+Learn more about public, private, and hybrid clouds.

 A private cloud refers to cloud computing resources used exclusively by a single business or organization.
-A private cloud can be physically located on the company’s on-site datacenter.
+A private cloud can be physically located on the company’s onsite datacenter.
 Some companies also pay third-party service providers to host their private cloud.
 A private cloud is one in which the services and infrastructure are maintained on a private network.

 Types of cloud services: IaaS, PaaS, serverless, and SaaS